 Available as software as a service (SaaS), it provides an application development platform and framework along with a set of preconfigured customizable IoT solutions.

 Unveiled in September 2015, Azure (IoT) services offer a broad range of capabilities.
 These enterprise grade services enable you to collect data from devices, analyze data streams in-motion, store and query large data sets, visualize both real-time and historical data, integrate with back-office systems, and manage your devices.

-How to start an Azure IoT project?
+How to build an IoT project with Azure IoT solution accelerators?

-Connecting the device to Azure IoT
+1. Connect the device to Azure IoT

 You can connect all your devices to Azure IoT using Microsoft Azure’s open source software development kits.
 These kits support multiple operating systems, such as Windows, Linux, and real-time operating systems, as well as programming languages, such as, Java, .NET, C etc.